Bendistocratic/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests person to list persons
+2. Addressbook shows the requested person
+3. User renames the tag of the person
+4. Addressbook asks if tag is correct
+5. Addressbook updates the tag in its database <br>

+**Extensions**

+2a.
+The requested person is not found

+> Use case ends

 ## Appendix C : Non Functional Requirements